stph89/face_recognition_login_docker/README.md

 	$ python facial.py
 	```

-5. Look at the camera for take the picture to recognize and compare with the base images.
+5. Look at the camera for take the picture to recognize faces and compare with the base images of the system.

 7. Press `CTRL-C` to stop the process.